AlisherJard/Deployment/README.md

 and the Streamlit frontend is accomplished using the requests library.

 This web application is designed to predict the price of a house based on user-provided inputs.
-The link to the deployed project is provided in the description.
+The link to the deployed project is provided in the description or [here](https://alisherjard-deployment-streamlit-app-jpegcx.streamlit.app).